Decoding algorithms for surface codes: Discussion

 Decoding runtime refers to the actual time that a decoder requires to ouptut an estimate of the error that has corrupted the logical qubit encoded by a code.
 Hence, this inherently imposes a delay in the error correcting system that is hazardous for its actual operation.
 This comes from the fact that, once the syndrome measurement has been done, the data qubits will still continue to suffer from errors as they will not stop to decohere.
-Thus, if the delay between measuring the checks and applying the recovery operation is too high, then the algorithm will fail, with high probability, the actual error configuration when recovery is executed.
-This is especially important by taking into account that the decoherence times of state-of-the-art qubits are short\footnote{Note that this is not true for all qubit technologies such as ion traps, but those present additional problems such as the fact that their operation times, quantum gates, are very slow.} \cite{approximatingDec}.
-As seen in through this review, it is pretty fair to state that maintaining code threshold while reducing the actual complexity of a decoder is a hard problem.
+Thus, if the delay between measuring the checks and applying the recovery operation is too high, then the algorithm will fail, with high probability, the actual error configuration when recovery is executed (See appendix \ref{appBacklog} for a discussion of why real-time decoding is required).
+This is especially important by taking into account that the decoherence times of state-of-the-art qubits are short and the generation of syndrome data is done a fast rate\footnote{Note that this is not true for all qubit technologies such as ion traps, but those present additional problems such as the fact that their operation times, quantum gates, are very slow.} \cite{approximatingDec}.
+As seen in through this tutorial, it is pretty fair to state that maintaining code threshold while reducing the actual complexity of a decoder is a hard problem.
 This is a result of the trade-off of being fast against considering more error configurations, which actually relates to code performance.
 This logic comes from the fact that the traditional comparison of accurate and fast is done in terms of code threshold and worst case complexity.
 However, it is a recent trend to benchmark runtime by expected complexity, i.e. an average of the number of operation required to decode different error patterns.
 The rationale behind this is that worst-case events are generally exponentially rare, implying that their impact will not be as high in code performance as other more frequent cases.
 This effect should be more important whenever hardware noise improves lower to sub-threshold physical error rates and, thus, expected runtime might be a better benchmark for decoding algorithms.
-In this sense, desigining faster decoding algorithms that are able to maintain the capabilities of the code in terms of decoding accuracy is a critical issue for the QEC field.
-It is important to state that significant advances in this direction are being obtained with proposals such as Sparse Blossom \cite{sparse} or Fussion Blossom \cite{fussionBlossom}.
+In this sense, designing faster decoding algorithms that are able to maintain the capabilities of the code in terms of decoding accuracy is a critical issue for the QEC field.
+It is important to state that significant advances in this direction are being obtained with proposals such as sparse blossom \cite{sparse} or Fusion Blossom \cite{fussionBlossom}.
+Furthermore, recently, sliding-window decoding schemes have been proposed that allow parallel decoding of the syndrome data by means of matching like decoding algorithms (MWPM and UF), thus, dealing with the exponential backlog problem of real-time decoding while maintaining logical fidelity \cite{slidingBrowne,slidingTan}.